 In that same vein, Brian says you can also steep these herbs in hot water and make an herbal tea.
 They might not taste the best (this editor can attest to that, having grown up in a traditional Chinese household), but the fact that they’ve been used for thousands of years for glowing skin and a stronger immune system is a testament to that fact that they work.
 “There are many herbal teas and ingredients used in traditional Chinese medicine,” she says.
 “These herbal remedies are prescribed depending on many factors, including the season and your symptoms.
 For example, Goji and Ju Hua [chrysanthemum] are used to help detox and boost your defense system, but these are more commonly used in summer, when the herbs are most potent.”
 For beginners, Goji tea might be the easiest—simply soak the berries in a cup of hot or cold water with another tea bag, and allow the tea to steep.
 Afterward, you can drink the tea and eat the Goji berries, which will have plumped up and gotten juicy.
 They’re full of antioxidants, minerals, amino acids, vitamin C, and carotenoids—i.e., a cocktail of ingredients for a clear, luminous complexion.

 Using a jade roller or stone on your face is believed to work the same way as dry brushing your body—by getting your circulation going and helping to detoxify.
 “In ancient times, there were two basic devices: a jade roller to target acupuncture points and a special flat stone made of jade, which was used to open up the meridian blockage, allowing your Qi [Chi] and blood circulation to flow better,” Brian says.
 “These devices were used to help the body and skin heal itself.”
-Nowadays, you can buy a jade roller easily (we like this one from Ling) and re-create this ancient ritual at home.
+Nowadays, you can buy a jade roller easily and re-create this ancient ritual at home.
 First, Brian says to start with a detoxifying mask, like her line’s Goldenroot Purifying Mud Mask ($42).
 After deep-cleaning your skin with a mask, use a gentle cleanser, then apply a serum or moisturizer.
 Next, grab the jade roller and slowly roll it upward and outward from the center of your face.
 For flat stones, Brian says, you can “rest” on the stones after moisturizing by placing them on your face for five to 10 minutes.
-Jade has been used for centuries by Chinese royalty to rid the body of bad Qi, and using a smooth, polished roller on your face will soothe, de-puff, and even supposedly decrease wrinkles.
+Jade has been used for centuries by Chinese royalty to rid the body of bad Qi, and using a smooth, polished roller on your face is believed to soothe, de-puff, and can even supposedly decrease wrinkles.

 Turns out Chinese empresses enjoyed a DIY face mask as much as the rest of us.
 Their ingredient of choice?
 Mung beans, which were ground to a paste and thought to be good for healing acne and de-puffing, Brian says.
 Don’t enjoy the thought of putting mashed beans on your face?
-Try buying powdered mung beans (you can pick this up at your local Asian market or order some on Amazon) and mixing it with Greek yogurt for a skin-brightening mask that’s less messy.
+Try buying powdered mung beans (you can pick this up at your local Asian market or order some on Amazon) and mixing it with Greek yogurt for a potentially skin-brightening mask that’s less messy.
 Brian also says Wei is launching a Mung Bean Sprout Stress-Relieving Soothing Mask in the fall, featuring a sheet mask that floats in “the essence of mung bean pressed at the point of germination.”
 Stay tuned!